longturn/freeciv21/docs/Contributing/pull-request.rst

   ~/GitHub/freeciv21$ cmake --build build --target docs

-The first command, :file:`clang-format`, runs a pre-processor to format any code changes to support the Longturn community's code standards.
+The first command, :file:`git clang-format`, runs a pre-processor to format any code changes to support the Longturn community's code standards.

 The second command cleans out the :file:`build` directory to start fresh.
 The third command runs a configure